Context and objectives of the LIAM project

-For the past five decades, the Council of Europe’s Language Policy Unit’s achievements have significantly contributed to develop the field of language teaching and learning at the pan-European level.
-As part of its continuing work the Unit’s project on the Linguistic Integration of Adult Migrants aims to support member states in the development of coherent and effective policies and to encourage them to review existing policies in keeping with shared Council of Europe values and principles.
+For the past five decades, the Council of Europe’s Language Policy Programme’s achievements have significantly contributed to develop the field of language teaching and learning at the pan-European level.
+As part of its continuing work the project on the Linguistic Integration of Adult Migrants aims to support member states in the development of coherent and effective policies and to encourage them to review existing policies in keeping with shared Council of Europe values and principles.
 It also seeks to identify and share good practice, and where language tests are obligatory, to promote transparency and equity according to internationally accepted codes of practice.

 Context of the LIAM Project

 The Council of Europe has been a pioneer in addressing migration-related issues since 1968.
 It is worth noting that the first Resolution on this issue by the Committee of Ministers of the Council of Europe considers “that the home countries, immigration countries and public authorities and private bodies employing migrant workers should do their utmost to assist migrants wishing to learn the language of the reception country, and to facilitate the provision of the most effective types of language course”.